 But it’s not the case.
 So it’s not enough.

 To get your chance at becoming incredibly wealthy, you have got to be wild sometimes, take some daring bets, with size, and be truly ok with failure.
+It’s kind of the same mindset people might need to go onto gambling sites like Aio Bet with, failure and success are both options, the only part that remains true is the risk.

 Don’t get me wrong, risk management is key to the process of good trading, so you shouldn’t take daring bets all the time.
 Rather what I’m suggesting is that you should identify high probability opportunities where upping your risk level would also yield a high probability of success.
 The potential outcome has to be worth the risk.